Shinjuku-sanchōme Station: History

-Shinjuku-sanchome Station opened on 15 March 1959, as a station on the Marunouchi Line operated by TRTA (present-day Tokyo Metro).
+Shinjuku-sanchome Station opened on 15 March 1959, as a station on the Marunouchi Line operated by Teito Rapid Transit Authority (TRTA).
 The Toei Shinjuku Line platforms opened on 16 March 1980.
 The Tokyo Metro Fukutoshin Line platforms opened on 14 June 2008.

 The station facilities of the Marunouchi Line were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.